Frequently Asked Questions:

 The recycling fee must be visible on the consumer receipt or invoice and the retailer must remit the fee amount to MRC.
 However, the program does not prohibit a retailer from issuing a credit, rebate or promo code to reimburse the consumer for some or all of the fee.

-Participants are required to keep records of product sales for at least 3 years for audit purposes.
+Participants are required to keep records of product sales for at least 4 years for compliance review purposes.
 Participants should consult the appropriate authorities to determine if records need to be retained for longer periods of time for tax or other purposes.

 5. Fee Reporting and Remittance

-Each month, retailers remit the fee using a secure online portal at www.mrcreporting.org.
-A retailer reports the number of mattress and box spring units sold and returned during a remittance period, and then remits to MRC the fees that it collected on those net units.
-Effective January 1, 2020 futons are included in California’s definition of “mattress” and retailers selling futons to end users in California must report futon sales in their monthly “mattress” count.
-Retailers will be periodically audited to demonstrate that the fee has been properly collected on all relevant sales and accurately remitted to MRC.
+Each month, retailers remit the fee using a secure online portal at MRCreporting.org.
+A retailer reports the number of mattress and foundation units sold and returned during a reporting period and then remits to MRC the fees that it collected on those units.
+Futons are included in California’s definition of “mattress” and retailers selling futons to end users in California must report futon sales in their monthly “mattress” count.
+A compliance review will be conducted periodically to determine that the fee has been properly collected and accurately remitted to MRC.

 Reporting is based on sales during the reporting month.
 A sale is considered complete when money is exchanged from the end user to the retailer and the recycling fee is collected.
 For example, an end user could pay for an item that is not delivered until after the reporting month closes.
-If the sale is completed in January but delivery occurs in February, the fee is remitted to MRC in January.
+If the sale is completed in January but delivery occurs in February, the fee is remitted to MRC for the January reporting period.

-The retailer must refund the fee to the consumer when processing a return within 90 days of the date of sale.
-Refunds on returns made from 91 days to 120 days after the sale are at the discretion of the retailer.
-Since a retailer remits fees only on its net sales of included products during a reporting period, all customer refunds during that reporting period must be reflected in the net sales calculation.
+Effective March 1, 2025, the retailer must refund the fee to the consumer when processing a return within 30 days of the date of sale.
+Refunds on returns made beyond 30 days after the sale are at the discretion of the retailer.
+Retailers cannot report a refund to MRC outside of the 30 day return period.
+Since a retailer remits fees only on its net sales of included products during a reporting period, all customer refunds during that reporting period will be reported for the Included Product category to determine the net sales calculation.

-Retailers must refund the recycling fee within 90days of the date of sale.
-Refunds on returns made from 91 days to 120 days after the sale are at the discretion of the retailer.
-All refunds must be reflected in the net sales calculation in the month the refund occurred.
+Retailers must refund the recycling fee within 30 days of the date of sale.
+Refunds on returns made beyond 30 days after the sale are at the discretion of the retailer.
+Refunds must be reflected in the net sales calculation in the month the refund occurred.
+Retailers cannot report a refund to MRC outside of the 30 day return period.

-Retailers remit the recycling fees they collect to MRC monthly.
+Retailers remit the recycling fees they collect to MRC monthly through MRCreporting.org.
 Fees collected on sales during a given calendar month must be remitted to MRC by no later than 30 days following the end of that month.
 For example, fees that a retailer collected in March must be remitted to MRC by April 30 (that is, 30 days after the end of March).

 Yes.
 Even if a registered retailer sells no included products during a given month, the retailer still must file a report with MRC.